justUmen/GameScript/README.md

 ## Community project :

-GameScript is a community project in constant evolution, if you see something that can be improved or if you wish to translate some of the content in another language, please contact me.
+GameScript is a community project in constant evolution, if you see something that can be improved or if you wish to translate some of the content in another language, please contact us.

 ## Installation :